EolnMsuk/SkipCord-2/README.md

   Sends a join invite DM to all members with the Admin role.

 - **!modoff**
-  Temporarily disables VC moderation (auto-mute/deafen) for non-allowed users. *(Allowed users only)*
+  Temporarily disables VC moderation (auto-mute/deafen) for non-allowed users.

 - **!modon**
-  Re-enables VC moderation after it has been disabled. *(Allowed users only)*
+  Re-enables VC moderation after it has been disabled.

 ## Camera Enforcement & Automated Moderation
 - **Camera Enforcement**: